Sale! I’m currently offering my editing rates at a discounted price (-50%). Prices below have been changed to reflect this.

 - Consistency & Fact Checking – I will keep track of your objects, characters, and their choices to help maintain consistency in your story.
 No more disappearing objects or characters who repeatedly change their mind…. unless it’s intended.

 - And much, much more…

-As your copy editor, I will be available via Skype & E-mail to help you in your writing endeavor.
-At any point if you have a question about a re-write or a new idea you want to work into your story and you need someone to bounce it off of, I’ll be available to help you work it out.
+As your copy editor, I will be available via E-mail daily to help you in your writing endeavor.
+At any point, if you have a question about a re-write or a new idea you want to work into your story and you need someone to bounce it off of, I’ll be available to help you work it out.
 As your copy editor, you can think of me as your own personal story elf—here to help you make your story into the best version of itself that it can be, without forcing you into re-writes that don’t suit your taste.

 Copyediting does NOT include technical edits such as grammar, punctuation, formatting, and spelling.
 I may point out glaring errors, but my major concern is the meat of your story.